danielchyeh/meibo-ML/README.md

 ## Requirements
 ### Packages
-* Python >= 3.7, < 3.9
+* Python = 3.7
 * PyTorch >= 1.6
-* tensorboard >= 1.14 (for visualization)
 * pandas
 * numpy

 ## Citation
-If you find our work inspiring or use our codebase in your research, please cite our work.
+please cite our work if you use this work in your research.
 ```
 @article{yeh2021meibography,
   title={Meibography phenotyping and classification from unsupervised discriminative feature learning},